 UbD Unit Design and Instruction Unit: the backwards design unit shows candidate ability to plan and teach based on desired student outcomes.
 Please click on the appropriate descriptor for each element of the unit.
 Overview: All teacher candidates are assessed through the standards-based unit plan assignment.
 EPP faculty work with candidates through feedback and formative assessment until mastery and students have multiple opportunities to share and discuss their work in progress with other students, host teachers, and faculty.
 This rubric was developed by the EPP and content reliability was ensured during an internal faculty panel in August 2019.
 Instructions: Candidates will design an instructional unit that incorporates technology and differentiation of instruction.
 The unit must include formative and summative assessments to document student learning.
 The backwards design unit shows candidate ability to plan and teach based on desired student outcomes.
 Please click on the appropriate descriptor for each element of the unit.
 Minimum performance expectations: Candidates are expected to receive no scores at level "1" and 70% of the items on the rubric should attain a level 2 or above.
 Failure to meet these expectations may result in the implementation of a candidate improvement plan, removal from the placement, retaking the course, failure of the course, or removal from the program at the discretion of the program coordinator.
 InTASC Standards 1-8 ECPC Must complete formative and summative.
 No scoring criteria.
 Expectations are to reflect during each review with host teacher on content area strengths and weakness.
 Formative = set goals.
 Summative = review progress on goals.
 InTASC standards 4, 5, & 6.
-ELL Shadowing Protocol Completed protocol meeting the scoring criteria on the protocol.
-If incomplete, the protocol will not be accepted and you will be asked to complete the protocol, as needed before being accepted for final evaluation.
 Unit Reflections (Cultural Capital, BI/CI, and Unit Reflection) Candidates must score an indicator of "met" or better on all of the rubric performance indicators or will be asked to rewrite and resubmit before grade is posted.